pablo-desperados/Curate/README.md

 Visit: https://curate-io.herokuapp.com/

-Curate is a "pure" customer engagement tool created to strengthen a user's relationship with its customers through a customer's diary.
+Curate is a "pure" engagement tool created to strengthen a user's relationship with its clients through a customer's diary.
 Users can build a full-fledged profile for their customers (or import their profiles from HubSpot), and keep track of their interactions via diary logs.
 Curate.io was built to **discourage ineffective first contacts such as template sales emails, scripted phone calls, and cold LinkedIn messages, and encourage more authentic relations!**

 [![Codeship Status for pablo-desperados/Curate](https://app.codeship.com/projects/651b83a0-8f76-0137-ff27-3e651be3cb93/status?branch=master)](https://app.codeship.com/projects/355925)